 Multi-site support

-It is still on roadmap too.
-You can specify the site id in the storefront configuration is provided, but it is too basic.
-The server-side code is capable to determine it automatically, and this is expected to be in the Angular storefront too.
+It is still on the roadmap too.
+You can specify the site ID in the storefront configuration, but it is too basic.
+The server-side code is capable of determining it automatically, and this is expected to be in the Angular storefront too.

 Checkout

 The current version supports only one checkout flow in the storefront.
-Basically, the entire checkout process is defined in the checkout component and the whole flow is define in storefront code.
-For the reference, the traditional Spring/JSP-based storefront used to have a checkout framework and several CMS sites can have different checkouts within one shared storefront code base.
+Basically, the entire checkout process is defined in the checkout component, and the whole flow is defined in the storefront code.
+For reference, the traditional Spring/JSP-based storefront used to have a checkout framework, and several CMS sites could have different checkouts within one shared storefront code base.

 Conclusion